jylisadoney/intro-excel/index.md

 > hosted by [University of Idaho Library](https://www.lib.uidaho.edu/) {{ site.pub_year }}

 Do you want to learn the basics of Excel and a few time-saving tips?
-This workshop will get you started with Excel by introducing its terminology and simple ways to organize spreadsheets, format data, use formulas and functions, and insert charts and graphs.
+This workshop will get you started with Excel by introducing its terminology and simple ways to organize spreadsheets, format data, insert formulas and functions, and create charts and graphs.
+We will even learn a few tips and tricks that will make you an Excel power-user.

 <div class="toc" markdown="1">
 ## Contents: